 About 93 percent of vertigo cases are peripheral vertigo, caused by one of the following.

-- benign paroxysmal positional vertigo (BPPV): vertigo brought on by specific changes in the position of your head—it is caused by calcium stones floating in the semicircular canals of the ear
+- Benign paroxysmal positional vertigo (BPPV) is vertigo brought on by specific changes in the position of your head.
+It’s caused by calcium crystals floating in the semicircular canals of the ear.

-- Meniere’s disease: an inner ear disorder that affects balance and hearing
+- Meniere’s disease is an inner ear disorder that affects balance and hearing.

-- acute peripheral vestibulopathy (APV): inflammation of the inner ear causing sudden onset of vertigo
+- Acute peripheral vestibulopathy (APV) is inflammation of the inner ear, causing sudden onset of vertigo.

-- perilymphatic fistula: abnormal communication between the middle ear and the inner ear
+- Perilymphatic fistula, or abnormal communication between the middle ear and the inner ear.

-- cholesteatoma erosion: erosion caused by a cyst in the inner ear
+- Cholesteatoma erosion is erosion caused by a cyst in the inner ear.

-- otosclerosis: abnormal bone growth in the middle ear
+- Otosclerosis, or abnormal bone growth in the middle ear.

 - a tumor in the cerebellum